BuhaiovDmytro/Database/README.md

  - Gives answers in json format with possible errors

- - Implementation of a friendly console client
+ - Implementation of console client